- 1. Snow Camping Equipment and Setup

 - Dig out a "footwell" under your vestibule so you can sit on the edge of your tent and put on your boots.
 Heavy clothing makes it awkward to bend over and tie laces or put on traction devices without flailing around and kicking snow everywhere.
 This I say from personal experience.

-One last thing about tents: It’s always handy to have a little extra headroom and floor space in case you’re hunkered down in bad weather, but larger tents don’t retain body heat as much as backpacking-sized models do.
+One last thing about choosing the right tent: It's always handy to have a little extra headroom and floor space in case you're hunkered down in bad weather, but larger tents don't retain body heat as much as backpacking-sized models do.
 I once spent a few nights on the Canadian tundra in an 8 x 16 Quonset-style tent meant to house six people, and with only three of us (and an enormous catalytic heater), we were absolutely miserable.

 Most winter camping experts will tell you to bring two sleeping pads.
 Those who don't are still frozen to the surface of a glacier somewhere.
 I prefer to use a closed-cell foam backpacking pad under an inflatable pad for the best insulation and comfort.
 Under these, I put an orange, reflective thermal tarp.
 The cold ground will actually suck the heat right out of you, so what you sleep on is at least as important as what you sleep under.